 Step 1: Earn a Bachelor's Degree

 - Gain summer work experience.
-Many schools and organizations offer summer internship and training programs for undergraduate bioinformatics students.
-These opportunities can help students explore areas of research that may become the focus for their future careers.
+Many schools and organizations offer summer internships and training programs for undergraduate bioinformatics students.
+These opportunities can help students explore areas of research that may become the focus of their future careers.